Duolingo: Gamification

 Duolingo provides a competitive space, such as in leagues, where people can compete with randomly selected groupings of up to 30 users.
 Leagues: Bronze, Silver, Gold, Sapphire, Ruby, Emerald, Amethyst, Pearl, Obsidian, Diamond.
 Rankings in leagues are determined by the number of experience points earned in a week.
 Badges in Duolingo represent achievements earned from completing specific objectives.
-Users can also create their own avatars.
+Users can also create their own avatars and as of 2026 users can add seasonal suits to their avatars.

 Any lesson completed in Duolingo will count towards the user's daily streak.
 The daily streak's visual symbol in the app is fire.
 Duolingo's "Friend Streak" lets users maintain streaks with up to five friends.
 Streaks encourage consistent daily practice and help build a habit of regular learning.

 The app has a personalized bandit algorithm system (later the A/B tested variant recovering difference softmax algorithm) that determines the daily notification that will be sent out to the user.

 Duolingo Score

-The Duolingo Score is an estimate of users' proficiency in the language they're learning in CEFR-aligned courses.
-Duolingo Score provides a granular assessment of what a student has learned and what they can do with the language.
-DET is using a similar scoring system.
-The most developed CEFR-aligned courses (French, English and Spanish) cover Duolingo Score from 0 to 130.
+The Duolingo Score is an estimate of users' proficiency in the language they are learning in CEFR-aligned courses.
+The Duolingo Score provides a granular assessment of what a user has learned and what they can do with the language.
+As of June 2026, languages in the Duolingo app are represented with Duolingo Scores, though they are still shown in the website as aligned with the CEFR standards.
+The DET also uses a similar scoring system.
+Users can also display their Duolingo Scores to their LinkedIn profile in the event a job requires employees to be bilingual.
+The most developed CEFR-aligned courses (French, English, and Spanish) cover the Duolingo Score from 0 to 130.